chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 ### Evaluating RPNs with function names

+After tokenization, we need to convert the tokens to RPN and then evaluate the RPN expression.
+But we don’t yet know how RPN expressions that contain function names look.
+Let's try to figure that out first.

-Let's take the expression, `MAX(4, 19) * 3`, as an example.
-How would you evaluate this expression?
-Hopefully:
+We'll take `MAX(4, 19) * 3` as an example.
+To evaluate this expression, we would:

 1. Get the maximum value of 4 and 19, which is 19
 2. Multiply 19 by 3 to get 57

-Looking closely at these two steps, you'll notice that we use `MAX` and `*` in a very similar way.
-We "max 4 and 19" just like we "multiply 19 and 3".
-Functions work very much like operators.
-They act on arguments (or operands) and return the result.
+Looking closely at these two steps, you'll notice that we use `MAX` and `*` similarly.
+We "max 4 and 19" like we "multiply 19 and 3".
+Functions work just like operators: they return the result of operating on arguments (or operands).

-So, we can represent the expression, `MAX(4, 19) * 3`, in RPN as `4 19 MAX 3 *`.
+So, we can represent `MAX(4, 19) * 3` in RPN as `4 19 MAX 3 *`.

-Remember that, to evaluate an RPN expression, we perform operations from left to right till we're left with a final value.
-If the current token in the expression is a number, we push it to a stack.
-If it is an operator, we pop the topmost two numbers in the stack, operate on them, and then push the resulting value back onto the stack.
-At the end of the expression, we return the last element left in the stack.
+Remember that, to evaluate an RPN expression, we perform operations from left to right till we get a final value.
+When we find a number in the expression, we push it to a stack.
+When we find an operator, we pop the topmost two numbers in the stack, operate on them, and then push the result back onto the stack.
+At the end of the expression, we return the last result left in the stack.

 ```js
 function evalRPN(rpn) {